 Panoramic Peak Challenge – The Mont Blanc massif and surrounding Alps provide some of the most stunning mountain views on Earth.
-There are many lesser summits within easy reach of Chamonix which make worthy snow shoeing objectives for any reasonably fit and determined walker.
-With leadership and coaching, and given fair weather, you’ll leave the crowds far behind as you gain height under your own steam, and marvel at a stupendous, unspoilt viewpoint, perhaps all to yourself.
+There are many lesser summits within easy reach of Chamonix which make worthy snowshoeing objectives for any reasonably fit and determined walker.
+With leadership and a little coaching you’ll leave the crowds far behind as you gain height under your own steam and marvel at a stupendous, unspoilt viewpoint — perhaps all to yourself!
 Tell us your aspirations and general fitness level, and we’ll choose a suitably challenging and rewarding route.

 Torchlit Evening Dinner Walks – Book an unforgettable night time experience.
 Available on request – contact the Resort Team.